Hospital Checklist - All the Essentials

 It is no secret that the likelihood of you delivering on your actual due date is slim.
 And whilst I will not begin to attempt finding stats on the likelihood of a baby arriving early, I think it's safe to start getting prepared by Week 35/36.

 For your hospital bag, you will need things for both you and your baby, and potentially your partner or a friend, if you are planning for somebody to join you at the hospital.
 Below you will find all my recommended essentials:

 Babygrows - you will need to pack at least 4.
 I remember, first time around my baby soiled his baby grow pretty quickly, and I ended up staying a day longer than planned so in total, I needed 6 grows for a 3 day stay

 Vests - to keep the baby warm, they will be wearing a vest underneath their baby grow, so I recommend 4-6 vests

 Baby Hat - to keep baby feeling nice and cozy post delivery and to travel in when leaving hospital.
 I recommend a pack of 2-3

 Scratch Free Mittens - newborns have surprisingly sharp nails and no awareness of hand motion and so they can end up scratching their delicate skin very often in the early days.
 To prevent this, most baby grows have folded mittens built in them.
 If yours don't you can always get Mittens on top.
-They usually come in packs of 2, I recommend getting 2 packs, and they are easy items to misplace.
+They usually come in packs of 2, I recommend getting 2 packs as they are easy items to misplace

 Bibs - as your milk doesn't come in straight away, you may be doing a formula bottle feed whilst in the hospital, in which case, bibs are important for keeping baby's clothes nice and clean